arushsinghal/Employee-productivity-analysis/README.md

   You can modify the parameters (e.g., model hyperparameters, duration of video capture) as needed to better suit your data or performance needs.

 - **Learning Opportunity:**
   This project demonstrates the integration of computer vision and ensemble machine learning methods (RandomForest and XGBoost).
-It’s a great addition to your portfolio and a strong discussion point for interviews.